topkecleon/telegram-bot-bash/doc/7_develop.md

 After some development it may time to create a new version for the users. a new version can be in sub version upgrade, e.g. for fixes and smaller additions or a new release version for new features.
 To mark a new version use ```git tag NEWVERSION``` and run ```dev/version.sh``` to update all version strings.

-Usually I start with some pre-x versions and when everything looks good I push out a release candidate (rc) and finally the new version.
+Usually I start with pre versions and when everything looks good I push out a release candidate (rc) and finally the new version.
 ```
- v0.x-dev -> v0.x-pre-x -> v0.x-rc -> v0.x  ...
+ v0.x-devx -> v0.x-prex -> v0.x-rc -> v0.x  ...
 0.x+1-dev ...
 ```

 ### Versioning